Awarding body and course title

 Once a student has been awarded the scholarship and started the course it will be retained by the student until the end of their programme, assuming they meet the necessary criteria to progress through the course each year, i.e. they fulfil the examination and professional requirements.

 Malta has one of the lowest cost of living rates in the EU yet with a high standard of living.
 A 30 day bus pass costs €10, the average rent for a 2 bedroom apartment is €400-500 a month per person and a meal in an inexpensive restaurant is €10.

 Can I apply for a student loan?

-UK students are unable to apply for a student loan via the Student Loans Company.
+UK students studying in Malta are not eligible to apply for a student loan via the Student Loans Company.
 International students will need to check whether a student loan is available from their home country.

 Can you tell me about Gozo and Malta?